8. Cheshire & Merseyside

 What issues have been raised about this STP?

-The Closure of current Liverpool Women's hospital site and move to new site after a merger of Royal Liverpool and Broadgreen Hospitals Trust, Aintree University Hospitals Foundation Trust and Liverpool Women’s Foundation Trust.
+The closure of the current Liverpool Women's hospital site and move to new site after a merger of Royal Liverpool and Broadgreen Hospitals Trust, Aintree University Hospitals Foundation Trust and Liverpool Women’s Foundation Trust.

 A Planned downgrade of the Macclesfield District General Hospital A&E to a minor injuries unit.